rclone/rclone/docs/content/bisync.md

 that both paths are valid.

-When using `--resync`, a newer version of a file on the Path2 filesystem will be overwritten by the Path1 filesystem version.
+When using `--resync`, a newer version of a file on the Path2 filesystem will (by default) be overwritten by the Path1 filesystem version.
-(Note that this is [NOT entirely symmetrical](https://github.com/rclone/rclone/issues/5681#issuecomment-938761815).)
+(Note that this is [NOT entirely symmetrical](https://github.com/rclone/rclone/issues/5681#issuecomment-938761815), and more symmetrical options can be specified with the [`--resync-mode`](#resync-mode) flag.)
 Carefully evaluate deltas using [--dry-run](/flags/#non-backend-flags).

 For a resync run, one of the paths may be empty (no files in the path tree).